 Using a pump with a pressure gauge to inflate your footballs is the surest way to prepare your kicking football.
 If you don’t have a pressure gauge, how hard should a leather football feel by squeezing it?
 Great question!
 I would say you should be able to press your thumb into the ball with about 1/4″ of depression.
 If you’re able to sink your thumb in there 3/4 of an inch or a full inch, the ball is way under-inflated!
 If you can’t press the ball inward at all, then it’s most likely over-inflated.

-The optimal inflation of a high school sized football in my opinion is 11.5 PSI (pounds per square inch).
-This is what we use at all Kicking World camps and lessons with our Spalding J5V Advance footballs.
+The optimal inflation of a high school sized football, in my opinion, is 11.0 PSI (pounds per square inch).
+This is what we use at all Kicking World camps and lessons with our Under Armour 695XT footballs.
 Most footballs have it written on the outside to ‘Inflate between 11 – 13 PSI’ or ‘Inflate to 13 PSI.’

 Watch this very useful @KickingWorld Youtube video where I show you How to inflate your kicking footballs